atkm/cinema/README.md

 - TODO:
     + Cron job.
-How to handle error when a daily scraping fails?
+Log failures in cron.log (currently they go to heroku log).
+Handle different timezones.
     + Make tests work with rq+workers.

 - Thoughts:
-    + How are timezones handled?
     + Denormalize tables?
     + When do showtimes for each week become available?
     + How to transfer local data to the deployed db?